stridecolossus/JOVE/doc/blog/part 3 - cube demo/perspective.md

 final T array = VulkanStructure.populate(instance.identity(), updates, Resource::populate);
 ```

-Note that we use an _arbitrary_ entry from the collection of updates to retrieve an identity instance for the array.
+Note that we use an _arbitrary_ entry from the collection of updates to retrieve the identity instance for the array.

 Finally we invoke the apply() method in the resource to set the resultant array or object to the relevant field in the descriptor: